MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 This guide is targeted at the following audiences:

-- Information technology planners and analysts who are evaluating Windows 10 and Windows Server 2022
+- Information technology planners and analysts who are evaluating Windows 10 (and Windows 11) and Windows Server 2022
 - Enterprise information technology planners and designers
 - Security architects who are responsible for implementing trustworthy computing in their organization
 - Administrators who want to become familiar with the technology